pantheon-systems/documentation/source/content/guides/new-relic/05-debug-mysql-new-relic.md

 1. Click **Transactions**.
 The default sort is **Most Time Consuming** but this can be a false positive, as it measures a sum of time loading specific transactions, not the time per individual transaction.
 If a particular item is called 10x more than another, but loads quickly, it's **sum** will send it to the top of the list even if it's behaving well.

 1. Choose **Slowest average result time**.
-This will resort the order, bringing the biggest speed (or lack thereof) offenders to the fore.
+This will re-sort the order, bringing the slowest performing items to the top.

 ### Drupal Sites